-- Develop a critical understanding of a range of economic theories, models, ideas and tools in the areas of microeconomics, macroeconomics and the global economy. - Apply economic theories, models, ideas and tools and analyse economic data to better understand and engage with real-world economic issues and problems facing individuals and societies. - Develop a conceptual understanding of individuals and societies' choices, interactions and challenges through the lens of economics
+- developing a critical understanding of a range of economic theories, models, ideas and tools in the areas of microeconomics, macroeconomics and the global economy. - applying economic theories, models, ideas and tools and analyse economic data to better understand and engage with real-world economic issues and problems facing individuals and societies. - developing a conceptual understanding of individuals and societies' choices, interactions and challenges through the lens of economics

-DP Business Management SL / HL
+IB DP Business Management SL / HL